SanjitRaman/RISC-V-cpu/statements/dhyey.md

 ### Personal comments and improvements

 In conclusion, the project was a success.
 Our team successfully implemented a pipelined RISC-V processor with hazard handling, and a directly mapped cache.
 While the directly mapped cache was not successfully implemented in the final pipelined processor, working closely with a team of talented individuals enabled me to learn about collaborative development and design.
-Our testing was
+Our testing process was rigorous, however I could've followed more meaningful design principles to reduce the time taken to debug our design.

 ### Additional contributions

--
+Our team utilised pair programming throughout the project, so my additional contributions included debugging our pipelined implementation, developing and testing a directly mapped cache, and creating testbenches for various modules.